Mitchell Corporation

+History

+The company was originally established on February 1, 1960, as an import/export business by the father of Roy Ozaki.
+Ozaki and Niida took over the company and began acting as exclusive overseas agents for such video game companies as Visco, Video System, Seta, Metro, Home Data, and other small video game manufacturers in the 1980s.

 Mitchell Corporation is best known as the game developer of Puzz Loop.
 Copyright and trademark registration of Puzz Loop was established in December 1999, the same year it was released to the international coin-op arcade market.
 Prior to this, it developed the Buster Bros. series of games.
 Puzz Loop was first released in North America, as well as Europe, under the title Ballistic for the original PlayStation console and Game Boy Color handheld.
 Infogrames published the PlayStation and Game Boy Color versions in North America in late 1999, while THQ published these same versions for European territories.
 Capcom published both versions for the Japanese market under the original Puzz Loop title in 2000.

 Nintendo of America released Puzz Loop for the Nintendo DS under the title Magnetica on June 5, 2006.
 A four-player version, titled Magnetica Twist was released two years later on the WiiWare service.
 Tokyo Crash Mobs is the latest instalment of the Puzz Loop series.